 A good night’s sleep will eliminate drowsiness and fatigue during the day, boost your mood, and sharpen your memory.
 It will build the resilience your body needs to manage the stress you experience.

-Make the effort to get the sleep you need.
+Now that you know the relationship between good sleep habits and stress relief, take the effort to get the sleep you need.
 Your body, mind, and relationships will thank you!